 Let’s start something.

 As a firm, we share a commitment to finding and growing top legal talent.
 Our summer associate program, with its 8-week in-firm rotation and 4-week pro bono fellowship, give high-achieving law students who have completed their second year of law school an opportunity to work side-by-side with our attorneys, begin to develop their legal skills, and gain insight into what their post-graduation careers could look like.

 As a part of our organizations’ shared commitment to diversity and inclusion, Bernstein Shur, Pierce Atwood, Verrill, Jackson Laboratory, Preti Flaherty, Brann & Isaacson and WEX are jointly seeking 1L students who have a demonstrated commitment to diversity and inclusion to apply as a ten-week Maine Diversity Summer Associate, assigned to one of our offices in Portland, Lewiston or Bar Harbor, Maine.
 We see individual differences, including but not limited to, in race, color, sexual orientation, national origin, and disability as critically important components to providing outstanding client service and a better work environment for our attorneys and staff.

-Our goal is to provide meaningful private law firm work experiences to students who have completed one year of law school and who will contribute to the diversity of our firms and the Maine legal community.
+Our goal is to provide a meaningful private law firm work experience to students who have completed one year of law school and who will contribute to the diversity and inclusion efforts of our firms and the Maine legal community.
 Candidates must have an excellent academic record, exceptional writing ability, strong analytical and interpersonal skills, and demonstrated self-confidence.
+The program will run from June 1 to August 6, 2021.
 This is a paid position.
-The program will run from May 26, 2020 to July 31, 2020.

 We are equal employment opportunity employers and all qualified applicants will receive consideration.
 To learn more about the Maine Diversity Summer Associate program or to apply, please visit mainediversity1lprogram.com.